pure-hash/cyber-portfolio/SOC-Labs/Lab1-SIEM-Setup/README.md

-# SOC Lab 1: SIEM Setup
+# Lab 1 – SIEM Setup

-## 📌 Overview
+## Overview
-In this lab, I set up a Security Information and Event Management (SIEM) tool to monitor Windows Event Logs.
-This lab demonstrates how to collect, parse, and analyze logs to detect potential threats in a simulated environment.
+Learn how to deploy a SIEM, collect logs, and create dashboards and alerts.

+## Objectives
+- Install and configure a SIEM
+- Collect logs from multiple sources
+- Create dashboards and alerts for monitoring

-## 🛠 Tools Used
+## Tools Used
-- Windows 10 VM
-- Elastic Stack (Elasticsearch, Logstash, Kibana) / Splunk / Wazuh
+- SIEM software (Splunk, ELK)
-- Sysmon
+- Windows/Linux log sources
-- PowerShell
+- Python or PowerShell scripts

-## 🧪 Steps Performed
+## Steps
-1. Installed Elastic Stack (or Splunk/Wazuh) on a lab VM.
-2. Configured log collection from Windows 10 VM.
-3. Installed Sysmon to collect detailed system events.
+1. Deploy SIEM in lab environment
+2. Connect log sources and verify data ingestion
-4. Created dashboards to visualize log events.
+3. Create dashboards to visualize events
-5. Verified logs are ingested and searchable.
-6. Tested alerting rules with simulated login failures.
+4. Set up alerts for critical activities
+5. Document the setup process

-## 📊 Findings & Screenshots
+## Findings
-- Logs successfully ingested from Windows VM.
+- SIEM successfully ingested logs
-- Screenshot: `/images/siem_dashboard.png`
+- Dashboards and alerts operational
-- Screenshot: `/images/event_log_example.png`
+- Configuration documented

-## 🛡 Skills Demonstrated
+## Skills Demonstrated
-- SIEM installation and configuration
+- SIEM deployment and configuration
-- Log collection and visualization
+- Log ingestion and parsing
-- Basic threat monitoring
-- Dashboard creation
+- Dashboard creation and alerting

-## 🧠 What I Learned
-- How SIEM collects and organizes data from endpoints.
+## Folder Structure
-- The importance of log normalization and parsing.
+- **`/images`** – Screenshots of dashboards and alerts
-- Creating dashboards to spot anomalies.

-## 🔗 Related LinkedIn Post
-[Link to Part 1 Post]
+- **`/scripts`** – Configuration or automation scripts